 What happens if my first application to sub-specialty training is unsuccessful and I do not have enough indicative time to complete sub-specialty training from the start of ST6?

-You can apply for sub-specialty training two times, providing you have enough indicative time to complete training prior to your CCT.
+From 2021-22, there is no limit to the number of times you can apply for sub-specialty training, providing you have enough indicative time to complete training prior to your CCT.

 I'm worried that I will not have enough experience to competitively apply for sub-specialty training in my ST4 year.
 Will I be disadvantaged compared to more experienced trainees who have completed 24 months WTE at level 2 prior to move to Progress+?

-RCPCH and CSAC teams encourage trainees to explore all avenues of information about their chosen speciality prior to their sub-specialty application to make sure they are both the right fit for the chosen sub-speciality and the sub-specialty is the right fit for them.
+RCPCH and CSAC teams encourage trainees to explore all avenues of information about their chosen -specialty prior to their sub-specialty application to make sure they are both the right fit for the chosen sub-specialty and the sub-specialty is the right fit for them.

 START means Specialty Trainee Assessment of Readiness for Tenure, and it guides trainees as they prepare for completion of training and practice as a new consultant paediatrician.